danialgoodwin/ruby-rails-simple-todo-list/README.md

-# ruby-rails-simple-todo-list
+# Odot
-A simple working todo list made with Ruby on Rails to help learn the framework
+A simple working todo list made with Ruby on Rails to help learn the framework.

+This was my first Ruby on Rails project.
+The focus was more on learning the Rails scaffolding than styling the layouts.